jhu-lcsr/handeye_calib_camodocal/README.md

 ROS + CamOdoCal Hand Eye Calibration
 ====================================

 This is a ROS node integrating the Hand Eye Calibration implemented in [CamOdoCal](https://github.com/hengli/camodocal).
-See this [stack exchange question explaining of how Hand Eye Calibration works](http://robotics.stackexchange.com/questions/7163/hand-eye-calibration).
+See this [stack exchange question explaining how Hand Eye Calibration works](http://robotics.stackexchange.com/questions/7163/hand-eye-calibration).

 Example uses include determining exact transforms with both positions and orientations of a: